ChrisWhealy/wasm_sha3/README.md

 The `rate` is the region into which the input data is written and from which the output digest will be taken.
 It has this name because its size determines the rate at which the input data can be consumed.

 The `capacity` however is never made public.
-Its purpose is to acta as a hidden "entropy pool" into which the data bits in the `rate` are thoroughly mixed.
+Its purpose is to act as a hidden entropy pool into which the data bits in the `rate` are thoroughly mixed.

 Further to this, the size `c` of the capacity must be twice the size of the output digest length `d`, thus `c = 2d` making `r = 1600 - 2d`.